projetosinuteismarte77/blogs-md/blog-md/list/Stop-Windows-Defender-from-removing-pirated-games-exe.md

 Make a directory `C:\Temp` and operate from that directory.

-Then at the command prompt you can use:
+Then in the command prompt you can use:

 ```bat
 "%ProgramFiles%\Windows Defender\MpCmdRun.exe" -restore -listall